apache/trafficcontrol/docs/source/development/traffic_ops.rst

   Checks if the Traffic Ops host (if that is the one running the check) can send and receive 8192 size packets to the ``ip_address`` of the server in the server table.

 **Operational Readiness Check - ORT**
-  See :ref:`reference-traffic-ops-ort` for more information on the ort script.
+  See :ref:`traffic-ops-ort` for more information on the ort script.
 The ORT column shows how many changes the traffic_ops_ort.pl script would apply if it was run.
 The number in this column should be 0.

 **Ping Check - 10G, ILO, 10G6, FQDN**
   The bin/checks/ToPingCheck.pl is to check basic IP connectivity, and in the default setup it checks IP connectivity to the following: